jana388/Ui-Arrangement/README.md

 ## Setting up the User Interface

-A UI is a very simple tool that helps the player interact with games' features and mechanics.
+A **UI** is a simple tool that helps the player interact with games' features and mechanics.
 By the help of a few clicks, your game can have a camera view based visual which will guide a player throughout the game.

-The first thing we need to do is open a project (does not matter if it is 2D or 3D) an then go to the Hierarchy.
+The first thing we need to do is open a project *(does not matter if it is 2D or 3D)* an then go to the Hierarchy.

-Right click on the area and a drop menu should appear.
+Right click on the area and a **drop menu** should appear.

 ![Screenshot (366)](https://github.com/user-attachments/assets/62f2943b-fec3-404d-9fb1-e9538fbc8466)

-You will see an UI icon shown on that list.
+You will see an **UI icon** shown on that list.
 Press it and you will get another drop menu.
-There are various options we can choose from like Image, Text, ScrollBar and so on.
+There are various options we can choose from like *Image, Text, ScrollBar* and so on.
 We will go to Panel and left click it.

 After doing these steps correctly, a scene will change.
 You should notice a Panel in your scene.
 In the Hierarchy, we can see that Panel is a child of a canvas.